Concept of creating back-end and front-end filters (filters on cube data and object data)

 Note:

 In object data filter (front-end filter), the system will display all columns (dimensions, measures, and custom measures) available in front-end object (for example, cross-tab).
-It will not display any other columns available in the cube except the columns that are used in front-end objects, e.g. in a cross-tab.
+It will not display any other columns available in the cube/dataset except the columns that are used in front-end objects, e.g. in a cross-tab.

 Some filters and their types are displayed in the below table.